 How to Capacity Test Camera Batteries

-There are two easy ways to spot a low quality battery.
-Squeeze and weigh them.
+The three easy ways to spot a low quality or fake batteries is to squeeze, spin, and weigh them.

-If you can squeeze a battery, it’s a problem.
+If you can squeeze the case, it’s a problem.
 That room should be filled with lithium ion cells, not foam and air.

 If a battery is starting to expand, that is a sign that it should be properly disposed of.
-Low quality third party brand can have this happen to them within months of use.
+If the battery can spin on a flat surface, that is a sign it is failing.
+Low quality third party brands can have this happen to them within months of purchase.

 Camera batteries are 1 or 2 cells, a battery protection board with contacts, and a plastic shell.
 The quality of the battery is determined by the quality of the cells used.

 It is impossible for a 7.4V battery to have a 1500 mAh capacity when the cells inside are 3.7V with a 900mAh capacity.
-The last time I checked cells did not exist with the energy capacity to create a 1500 mAh battery with a Sony NP-FW50 form factor.
+Cells do not exist with the energy density to create a 1500 mAh battery with a Sony NP-FW50 form factor.

 Amazon is such a large part of the market that third party brands base their entire strategy around it.
 They show up, break all of Amazon’s rules, gets a bunch of sales, and then get banned.